GREENS, HERBS AND FOUGERES / green · aromatic · earthy

 A cold, bitter green opening dominated by camphor and eucalyptol.
 Drier and less sweet than clary sage, less anise-driven than tarragon, less harsh than wormwood.
 The heart is sage-rosemary with a cedarleaf-like crispness.
 The bitterness is astringent rather than unpleasant -- closer to tonic water than to medicine.
 In the drydown, a faint earthy warmth emerges from the sesquiterpene fraction.

 Mugwort oil opens with a flash of camphor and eucalyptol, then settles into a cold, bitter herbaceousness -- sharper than clary sage, less anisic than tarragon, less aggressive than its cousin wormwood (Artemisia absinthium).
 The bitterness is clean and bracing, not acrid.
-There is a faint cedarleaf-like facet at the top that drops into sage-rosemary territory as it develops.
+There is a faint cedarleaf-like quality at the top that drops into sage-rosemary territory as it develops.

 Artemisia vulgaris grows wild across temperate Europe, Asia, and North America.
 The essential oil (CAS 68991-20-8) is steam-distilled from the dried aerial parts -- leaves, stems, flowering tops -- primarily in Morocco, France, and China.
 Yields are low, typically 0.1 to 0.5% of semi-dried herb.
 The chemical profile varies sharply by terroir and harvest timing: major constituents include 1,8-cineole (eucalyptol), camphor, alpha- and beta-thujone, sabinene, borneol, and germacrene D. Peak oil quality is obtained from plants harvested just before or during early flowering.